ROCm/hipBLASLt/docs/reference/data-type-support.rst

 used when the data reference itself does not include type information, such as in ``void*`` pointers.
 This enumeration is mainly utilized in BLAS libraries.

-The input and output types map listed in the following table.
+The hipBLASLt input and output types listed in the following table.

 .. list-table::
     :header-rows: 1